National Coalition of American Nuns

-The National Coalition of American Nuns (NCAN) was founded in 1969 by Margaret Traxler and Audrey Kopp.
+The National Coalition of American Nuns (NCAN) is an American organization founded in 1969 by Margaret Traxler and Audrey Kopp.
 The organization is known for its advocacy for women's rights, support for the Equal Rights Amendment, opposition to the Catholic Church hierarchy, including Pope Francis, as well as its positions on abortion, LGBT rights, and women's ordination.

 History

 NCAN was founded by Margaret Traxler in 1969.
 In 1963, Margaret Traxler joined a group of priests and sisters marching for civil rights in Selma, Alabama.
 This led to her involvement with the National Catholic Conference for Interracial Justice, and thus her creation of the NCAN.
 At the height of their membership in the early 1970s, NCAN had roughly eighteen hundred members.

 Women's ordination

 The NCAN has long advanced the idea that women should be fully welcomed into the church including the priesthood.
 In 1972, the organization published a “Declaration of Independence for Women,” a document which outlined a five-year plan to achieve gender equality within and outside the Church.
 This declaration advocated for full equality for women, reformation of the economic and power systems, and simple living.
 The Declaration offered the following statement, "We reaffirm Jesus and his gospel as our life focus and that being said, the National Coalition of American Nuns puts society on notice that women refuse to accept any longer the straw for bricks that we are forced to make."